WISE-EdgeLink/Manual/docs/en-US/Advance/TCP.md

 2. Configure the corresponding route at the control center.
 EdgeLink Studio provides a reference script, which can be copied and directly executed in the command line at the control center.
 ![](TCP007.png)

-3. Open the PLC communication software at the control center to configure the PLC.
+3. Open the PLC communication software at the control center to configure the PLC.(The communication software connects to 11.1.2.18 to configure PLC1 that is connected to Gateway 1)

 For detailed configuration introduction of virtual networking, please refer to the [2.9.1.6 Virtual Network](../systemsetting/VirtualNetwork.html) section.